 All of the hotels had wifi but our first experience using it in the Cairo hotel was not good.
 We were the first group however to have Vodafone arrive at the hotel after visiting the Pyramids and sell us local sim cards.
 I have never brought a local sim before but with all the long journeys I was so glad I did.
 We brought a 7GB sim for 140EGP / £6.15 which was more than sufficient, there was also the option to get a 3GB for a lower price.

-Just swap sims, wait a few hours and you’ll be connected on a Egyptian number with 3G!
-Although make sure your phone is unlocked first though otherwise it’ll be a waste of money.
+Just swap sims, wait a few hours and you’ll be connected on an Egyptian number with 3G!
+Although make sure your phone is unlocked first though otherwise, it’ll be a waste of money.

 The bus journeys are pretty long!
 Included are 2x 10 hour journeys plus a good 4x 4-5 hour journeys especially if you go to Abu Simbel.
 The coach is reasonably comfy and you do break once during the 10 hour journey but just keep this in mind!

 The two nights you spend on the Felucca boat which is a traditional sailing boat are very basic, the area you lie on and eat meals on during the day is also your bed which you all share (with up to 12 or so people), and there is no toilet on board the boat!
 However you do stop a long the riverbanks a lot and they stop overnight too which means finding a bush to go to the toilet in and of course the river nile is your shower!

 In the end it wasn’t as bad as I had thought it would be and the overall experience was so fun and laid back but it’s something worth noting and preparing yourself for, aka taking a stash of toilet roll from the hotel the night before.